-Microsoft is adding Access databases to its small business Office 365 plans, why is this good news and why doesn’t it really matter.
+Microsoft has added Access databases to its small business Office 365 plans, why is this good news, and why doesn’t it really matter.

-Microsoft has announced that they will be adding Access 2016 to the Office 365 plans aimed at small businesses.
-It will be included in the plans for Business and Business Premium and subscribers will start to see Access being available from 01st December 2016.
+Microsoft announced that they have added Access to the Office 365 plans aimed at small businesses.
+It is now included in the plans for Business and Business Premium.

 So you would think that adding Access to the Office 365 Business and Business Premium plans can only be good news.
 Well, it’s certainly not bad news; it’s an additional application at presumably no additional cost, so must be a positive step.
 I wonder though, in these days of cloud computing, how are small businesses going to effectively use Access in Office 365, and what is the best way of sharing the database between multiple users?